venu0245/Linux/fdisk.md

   partprobe
   ```

 * create a hard disk with new partitions

 * check how many partitions
   ```
    fdisk -l
    ```

-* make a new partition for extended after than logical create partition
+* make a new partition first create extended  and after than create logical partition

   ```
   fdisk /dev/sda